StateVoicesNational/Spoke/docs/HOWTO_IMPORT_GOOGLE_DOCS_SCRIPTS_TO_IMPORT.md

 1. Paste the URL into the `Google Doc URL` field.
 1. Click `IMPORT`.

-Note that Spoke will not allow you to import a script once.
+Note that Spoke will not allow you to import a script after the campaign starts.

 ## Tips for editing script documents